Linaro/squad/doc/api.rst

   - keep - number of days to keep the cached reports in the database
   - force - if set to true invalidates cached object.
 Default is false

+- callbacks (/api/builds/<id>/callbacks/)

+  This API accepts both GET and POST requests.
+On GET requests, a list of callbacks is retrieved.
+  A POST request will create a callback and attach to this build.
+The following parameters are accepted:

+  - callback_url - url string to define a callback for the build (the only *mandatory* field)
+  - callback_method - string "post" or "get" defining the callback request method.
+Defaults to "post"
+  - callback_event - string "on_build_finished" defining at which point the callback should be dispatched.
+Defaults to "on_build_finished"
+  - callback_headers - JSON-formatted string defining the callback headers, useful to define auth tokens
+  - callback_payload - JSON-formatted string defining the callback payload
+  - callback_payload_is_json - string with "true" or "false" indicating whether the payload should be sent as JSON or as form-data.
+Defaults to "true"
+  - callback_record_response - string with "true" or "false" indicating whether or not the callback response should be recorded in SQUAD

 With enough privileges Builds can also be created, modified and deleted using REST API with POST, PUT and DELETE HTTP requests respectively.
 This is however not recommended.